FernandoBasso/ReadTheDocs-Dev-How-To/README.md

 improvements are made.
 Things I want to keep track of to improve on later as time permits.

-The workflow goes like this:
+The workflow goes as follows:

 Checkout to the `drafts` branch (we will always stay on this branch, as the other branches are updated from this branch using specific commands) and undo the last “drafts” commit and unstage everything.

 The `drafts` branch must **always** have a commit with the message “DRAFTS”.
 Then, we undo that last commit:

 ```
 $ git checkout drafts